 Documents of Partners

-Partners who want to demonstrate their residence can use any valid identification including voter’s ID, passport and driver’s license and either utility bills less than two months old or an Aadhaar card.
+Partners who want to demonstrate their residence can use any valid identification including voter’s ID, passport and driver’s license and either utility bills less than two months old or an Aadhar card.
 Accounts and personal information recorded in residence proof documents and PAN identity cards must match exactly.

 Partners must submit their photographs that match passport dimensions on a white background surface.